-3. A treatment can help you to get started writing.
+3. A treatment can help learn how to write a movie script.

 Once I have my beats, I assemble it in long-form within a treatment.
 The treatment is a written-out version of the story that captures the tone, characters, and moments that I think pop.